ov0364/csscoveragejs/README.md

 A CSS coverage tool written in JavaScript.

-The CSS coverage tool reports the CSS rules which are actual usaged.
+The CSS coverage tool reports the CSS rules which are matching the DOM.

 Creating the CSSCoverageJS tool
 ===============================